HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/controller_spi/controller_spi_modification/modify_portal_resources/index.md

-# Modifying portal resources and topologies
+# Modifying Portal Resources and Topologies

 The Controller SPI allows you to modify portal resources and the topology of your portal in different ways.